fumofumoenjoyer/FumOS/README.md

 Fumos on Fastfetch

-Custom theme included (not enabled by default)
+Custom theme included (not enabled by default, see the known issues section)

 ## Downloads
 FumOS 2025.1 "Cirno" is here!